teiniker/teiniker-lectures-embedded-cicd/build-process/cxx/cross-platform/README.md

 │
 ├── share/              <-- Architecture-independent data (man pages, specs) │
-└── aarch64-rpi5-linux-gnu/   <-- Target sysroot (mini rootfs for Pi 5)
+└── aarch64-rpi5-linux-gnu/   <-- Target files system including sysroot
-    ├── include/        <-- Target headers (kernel, libc, etc.)
-    ├── lib/            <-- Target libraries (glibc/musl, crt1.o, etc.)
-    └── ...             <-- Mirrors what /usr/ on the Pi would look like
 ```

 * **aarch64-rpi5-linux-gnu/** This folder usually mirrors the target **root filesystem** structure.
-    When we cross compile, GCC and binutils use this directory as the sysroot, so the target
+    When we cross compile, GCC and binutils use this directory, so the target
     headers and libraries are kept separate from host ones.
-    We can think of this as a mini version of `/usr/` on the Raspberry Pi, but built on your host.

 * **bin/** Contains the actual cross compiler binaries we will call, for example:
     - aarch64-rpi5-linux-gnu-gcc
     - aarch64-rpi5-linux-gnu-ld